Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Introduction

-In this paper, we present a representation-based approach, instead of policy distillation, to better utilize the privileged knowledge from training data with a single-stage learning paradigm.
-In particular, we propose a novel method called \textbf{H}istorical \textbf{I}nformation \textbf{B}ottleneck (HIB) to distill the privileged knowledge.
-HIB takes advantage of historical information that contains previous local states and actions to learn a history representation, which is trained by maximizing the mutual information (MI) between the representation and the privileged knowledge.
+In this paper, we present a representation-based approach, instead of policy distillation, to better utilize the privileged knowledge from simulation with a single-stage learning paradigm.
+Inspired by the Information Bottleneck (IB) method \cite{tishby2000information,DIB-2015}, which learns a minimal sufficient representation $Z$ of a given input source $X$ with the target source $Y$, we propose a novel method called \textbf{H}istorical \textbf{I}nformation \textbf{B}ottleneck (HIB).
+Similar to the goal of the IB method, HIB aims to find a maximally compressed representation of the privileged knowledge while preserving sufficient information about the current environment for real-world decision-making.
+In particular, HIB takes advantage of historical information that contains previous local states and actions to learn a history representation, which is trained by maximizing the mutual information (MI) between the representation and the privileged knowledge.
 Theoretically, we show that maximizing such an MI term will minimize the privileged knowledge modeling error, reducing the discrepancy between the optimal value function and the learned value function.
-Furthermore, motivated by the Information Bottleneck (IB) principle, we compress the decision-irrelevant information from the history and obtain a more robust representation.
+Furthermore, benefiting from the IB principle, we compress the decision-irrelevant information from the history and obtain a more robust representation.
 The IB objective is approximated by variational lower bounds to handle the high-dimensional state space.

-In summary, our contributions are threefold: (\romannumeral 1) We propose a novel policy generalization method called HIB that follows the Information Bottleneck (IB) \cite{DIB-2015} principle to distill privileged knowledge from a fixed length of history. (\romannumeral 2) We provide a theoretical analysis of both the policy distillation methods and the proposed method, which shows that minimizing the privilege modeling error is crucial in learning a near-optimal policy. (\romannumeral 3) Empirically, we show that HIB learns robust representation in randomized RL environments and achieves better generalization performance in both simulated and real-world environments than SOTA algorithms, including out-of-distribution test environments.
+In summary, our contributions are threefold: (\romannumeral 1) We propose a novel policy generalization method called HIB that follows the IB principle to distill privileged knowledge from a fixed length of history. (\romannumeral 2) We provide a theoretical analysis of both the policy distillation methods and the proposed method, which shows that minimizing the privilege modeling error is crucial in learning a near-optimal policy. (\romannumeral 3) Empirically, we show that HIB learns robust representation in randomized RL environments and achieves better generalization performance in both simulated and real-world environments than state-of-the-art (SOTA) algorithms, including out-of-distribution test environments.